willmcgugan/willmcgugan.github.io/_posts/2025-11-1-toad-report-2.md

 Welcome to the second issue of The Toad Report.
 If you are new here, Toad is a universal interface for AI I am currently building.

 Things are moving (hopping) fast in the Toad world.
-I recently implemented the [Agent Client Protocol](https://agentclientprotocol.com/protocol/initialization) in Toad, which means that Toad can now act as a front-end for Gemini, Claude, Codex, and a variety of other agentic coding agents.
+I recently implemented the [Agent Client Protocol](https://agentclientprotocol.com/protocol/initialization) in Toad, which means that Toad can now act as a front-end for Gemini, Claude, Codex, and a variety of other agentic coding solutions.

 This is very exciting, as you can now use all these services from a single terminal interface.
 And the UX is already leaps and hops ahead of big tech's CLIs.